8 Toxic Patterns in Mother-Daughter Relationships

 “This, in the end, may be the crux of a parent’s power over a child: not only to create the world the child lives in but also to dictate how that world is to be interpreted.”

 A child is no match for this warrior queen and, more dangerously, will internalize the messages communicated by her.
 Many daughters report that the pain of feeling responsible somehow—the belief that they “made’ their mothers react, or that they are unworthy—is as crippling as the lack of maternal love.
-Blame and shame was usually this mother’s weapons of choice.
+Blame and shame were usually this mother’s weapons of choice.

 The combative mother uses verbal and emotional abuse to “win” but can resort to physical force as well.
 She rationalizes her behaviors as being necessary because of defects in her daughter’s character or behavior.
 This is dangerous territory.

-This is, in many ways, the hardest behavior for a daughter to cope with, because she never knows if the “good mommy” or the “bad mommy” will show up.
+This is, in many ways, the hardest behavior for a daughter to cope with because she never knows if the “good mommy” or the “bad mommy” will show up.
 All children form mental images of what relationships in the real world look like based on their connections to their mothers; these daughters understand emotional connection to be fraught, precarious, and even dangerous.
 In an interview for my book, Mean Mothers, “Jeanne” (a pseudonym) said: